-- Persons admitted as auditor students may, once the enrollment has been completed, attend the regular courses of the Institution. - Are those applicant students who wish to enroll in a course, but do not receive credit or a final grade for it. - Applicants must file an admission application. - Auditor students receive an AU grade in the enrolled courses.
+- Persons admitted as auditor students may, once the enrollment is completed, attend the Institution's regular courses. - Are those applicant students who wish to enroll in a course, but do not receive credit or a final grade for it. - Applicants must file an admission application. - Auditor students receive an AU grade in the enrolled courses.
 Audited courses are not creditable towards an academic degree.